 Lee Asbill Johnson Endowed Scholarship

-This scholarship provides assistance for any education-related expenses, including but not limited to tuition, books, fees, and room and board for full or part-time majors in the Department of Philosophy and Liberal Studies.
+This scholarship provides assistance for any education-related expenses, including but not limited to tuition, books, fees, and room and board for full or part-time majors in the Department of Philosophy and Interdisciplinary Studies.
 Preference will be given to junior- and senior-level students.
 Selection will be based on academic accomplishment, though financial need will be strongly considered.
 The scholarship will be awarded at the end of each spring term for use in the next academic year.

 Annie L. HarrisonÂ Scholarship